kensnyder/bunshine/README.md

 app.get('/hello', (c: Context, next: NextFunction) => {
-  // Properties of the Context object c.request; // The raw Request object c.url; // The URL object c.params; // The request params from route placeholders c.server; // The Bun server instance (useful for pub-sub) c.app; // The HttpRouter instance c.locals; // A place to persist data between handlers for the duration of the request c.error; // An error object available to handlers registered with app.on500() c.ip; // The IP address of the client (not necessarily the end user) c.date; // The date of the request c.now; // The result of performance.now() at the start of the request
+  // Properties of the Context object c.request; // The raw Request object c.url; // The URL object (get url string with c.url.href, or query with c.url.searchParams) c.params; // The request params from route placeholders c.server; // The Bun server instance (useful for pub-sub) c.app; // The HttpRouter instance c.locals; // A place to persist data between handlers for the duration of the request c.error; // An error object available to handlers registered with app.on500() c.ip; // The IP address of the client or load balancer (not necessarily the end user) c.date; // The date of the request c.now; // The result of performance.now() at the start of the request